Skip to main content

 The $6/user/month Enterprise license is only the starting point.
 Self-hosting adds infrastructure costs that depend on your deployment size and internal expertise:

-Bitwarden Secrets Manager is a separate add-on designed for developer secrets and CI/CD pipelines — a genuine enterprise-grade solution for managing API keys, database credentials, and deployment secrets at scale.
+Bitwarden Secrets Manager is a separate add-on designed for developer secrets and CI/CD pipelines — an enterprise-grade solution for managing API keys, database credentials, and deployment secrets at scale.

 Enterprise professional services are available for large-scale migrations.
 Bitwarden offers assisted onboarding packages for Enterprise customers covering deployment planning, SCIM configuration, Directory Connector setup, and migration from legacy managers.
 Pricing is quoted per project — if you're moving 50+ seats from LastPass, Dashlane, or Keeper, request this during your Enterprise trial to avoid a purely DIY migration.